galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 > 1. You can now look at the content of this file by clicking {% icon galaxy-eye %} (eye) icon.
 You will see that this file contains a lot of information about individual SRA accessions.
 In this study every accession corresponds to an individual patient whose samples were sequenced.
 {: .hands_on}

-Galaxy can process all 2,000+ datasets but to make this tutorial bearable we need to selected a smaller subset.
+Galaxy can process all 2,000+ datasets, but to make this tutorial bearable we need to selected a smaller subset.
 In particular our previous experience with this data shows two interesting datasets `SRR11954102` and `SRR12733957`.
 So, let's pull them out.

 > ### {% icon warning %} Beware of **Cut**s
 > The Hands-on section below uses **Cut** tool.
 There are two **cut** tools in Galaxy due to historical reasons.
 This example uses tool with the full name **Cut columns from a table (cut)**.
 However, the same logic applies to the other tool.
 It simply has a slightly different interface.